Published 15th of December 2020

-A certificate of data destruction is an audit document that provides proof that all of your confidential information has been securely destroyed.
-A certificate of destruction can be provided for both computer hard drives and paper documents.
+A Certificate of Data Destruction is an audit document that provides proof that all of your confidential information has been securely destroyed.
+A Data Destruction Certificate can be provided for both computer hard drives and paper documents.

 This is your proof that your business respected all privacy laws, GDPR regulations and took appropriate actions to prevent the leakage of misuse of proprietary company information.

-After the shredding process has been completed, your business is required to keep a certificate of destruction.
+After the shredding process has been completed, your business is required to keep a Certificate of Data Destruction.

 What is data destruction?